American traditional: Artists

-Common motifs
+Common motifs and features

-Many old school motifs derive from tattoos popular among military service members, including patriotic symbols, such as eagles and American flags, along with pin-up girls.
+Many old school motifs derive from tattoos popular among military service members during World War II, including patriotic symbols, such as eagles and American flags, along with pin-up girls.

+American traditional tattoos are characterized by multiple features, including bright and saturated yellow, red, and green colors, as well as black shading.
+These primary colors are applied in a way such that they remain clear on the skin over a person's lifetime.
+In addition, American traditional tattoos use designs of recognizable shapes and objects, such as hearts and flowers.

 Other old school tattoo designs include: